MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 1. Go to the tab that corresponds to the role you want to remove: Reader, Assessor, or Contributor.

-1. Select the button next to the assessment for which you want to remove access, and select **Remove assessment**.
+1. Select the button next to the assessments for which you want to remove access, and select **Remove assessment**.

 1. A **Remove access?** confirmation box appears.
-Select **Confirm** to remove the user's role for that assessment, or select **Cancel** to cancel.
-The name of the assessment will now be removed from the role tab.
+Select **Confirm** to remove the user's role, or select **Cancel** to cancel.
+The name of the assessments will now be removed from the role tab.

 1. Select **Save** on the flyout pane.
 The role removal won't be completed until you select the Save button.
 Selecting **Close** will cancel out of the process without saving the role removal.

 The user list on the **User access** page will now reflect the changes you made.

 > [!NOTE]
-> Users whose permissions for Compliance Manager were set in Azure AD won't appear on the **User access** page.
+> Admins whose permissions for Compliance Manager were set in Azure AD won't appear on the **User access** page.
 This means that if a user has access to one or more assessments, and their role is Global Administrator, Compliance Administrator, Compliance Data Administrator, or Security Administrator, they won't appear on this page.
-Learn more about [setting user roles and permissions](#set-user-permissions-and-assign-roles).
+Learn more about [setting Compliance Manager permissions in Azure AD](#setting-permissions-in-azure-ad).

 **More information**:
 - [Visit these instructions](compliance-manager-assessments.md#grant-user-access-to-individual-assessments) for assigning user roles from an assessment's details page.